Platform AI Part 1: Building a Personal AI Chatbot with Claude and Cloudflare — hero banner

 });

-const systemPrompt = `You are a specialized DevOps assistant focused exclusively on Kubernetes, Docker, AKS (Azure Kubernetes Service), Azure CLI (az), and Istio.
+const systemPrompt = `You are a specialized DevOps and Infrastructure as Code assistant focused exclusively on Kubernetes, Docker, AKS (Azure Kubernetes Service), Azure CLI (az), Istio, Terraform, Helm, and related IaC tools.

 STRICT RULES: